 In the note, obtained by MacRumors, Kuo claims that "the third-generation AirPods will go to mass production in the 1H21" and suggests that the rumoured upcoming audio product will be Beats-branded, not AirPods.
 In the same note, Kuo claims that the second-gen AirPods Pro won't be released until much later, possibly even 2022.

 If you can’t wait, we suggest taking a look at our pick of the best true wireless earbuds available right now.

 AirPods 3 pricing

-Generally speaking, new Apple products tend to match the price of their predecessors - currency conversion adjustments aside - so it’s safe to assume that Apple will release the AirPods 3 with a similar price tag to the AirPods 2 at £159 (or £199 if you opt for the wireless charging case).
+Generally speaking, new Apple products tend to match the price of their predecessors - currency conversion adjustments aside - so it’s safe to assume that Apple will release the third-gen AirPods with a similar price tag to the AirPods 2 at £159/$159 (or £199/$199 if you opt for the wireless charging case).

 It’s possible that Apple will release AirPods-branded over-ear headphones in 2020, but we doubt that they’ll be called AirPods 3 - it’s a different product and needs its own branding.

-Instead, it’s rumoured that the upcoming high-end over-ear headphones will be called the AirPods X and will cost $399 - that’s what a leaked Target product listing suggests anyway.
-The existence of the AirPods X is also backed up by well-respected Apple analyst Ming-Chi Kuo, who correctly predicted the release of the second-gen AirPods and AirPods Pro back in 2019.
+Instead, it’s rumoured that the upcoming high-end over-ear headphones will be called the AirPods Studio and will cost $349.
+The existence of the AirPods Studio is also backed up by well-respected Apple analyst Jon Prosser, who correctly predicted the release of the iPhone SE and MacBook Pro earlier this year.